With New Year's Resolutions in mind, here are just five of the things you can do to help lower your chances of developing dementia.

 It’s important to see the GP if you’re worried about health problems such as depression, hearing loss, or not getting enough sleep.
 All of these might increase your risk of dementia.

-Why not start 2018 making some of these changes to your lifestyle?
+Why not start the new year making some of these changes to your lifestyle?
 You’ll reduce your risk of dementia and help yourself to stay healthy.